makerdao/staxx/README.md

 Your testchain is now up and running!
 You are now able to start using services, such as interacting with the [testchain dashboard](https://github.com/makerdao/testchain-dashboard).

+## Docker Compose

+Docker-compose script supports several `ENV`:
+ - `dev` - Mostly used on your local machine.
+All latest changes and cool features included.
+ - `latest` - Most stable but almost always a little bit outdated version.
+For production use.
+ - `test` - Made for testing source code, probably nobody will use it.

+You can use any of this `ENV` in your commands, just replace `${ENV}` to required one.
+Example: `make migrate-dev && make run-dev`

+#### Usage:

+1. Build or download all required images `make docker-deps`.
+2. Use `make migrate-${ENV}` to setup DB schema for app.
+3. Use `make run-${ENV}` to run.
+4. Use `make stop-${ENV}` to stop containers.
+5. Use `make rm-${ENV}` to remove containers (except PostgreSQL data `./docker/postgres-data`).

+Instead of doing steps 2 and 3, you can run the `docker-compose` command in your console.
+NOTE: You will have to use `docker-compose -f ./docker/docker-compose.yaml` to point compose to correct file.

+## Pulling docker EVM container (Etherial Virtual Machine)

+For now only `geth|ganache` supported.
+Run `make pull-evms` and system will download latest versions for EVM docker images.

 ## Full List of Testchain Commands (Docker Compose):